 Mike Svob x J Collab

-Artist Mike Svob has spent decades mastering watercolors, acrylics and oils, known for his signature strong, bold color.
-He's not only an award-winning artist, but also a leading teacher and workshop instructor, check out some of his online instructional videos... maybe you'll be designing our next ski?
+It’s an honor to create this second collaboration with artist Mike Svob after his previous ski, “Moraine Lake,” sold out in weeks.
+As a skier himself, Mike was eager to contribute another beautiful painting to our 10 Year Limited Edition Ski Collection.
+Mike lives in British Columbia and is a master of watercolors, acrylics and oils, known for his signature strong, bold color.
+He's not only an award-winning artist, but also a leading art teacher and workshop instructor.
+Check out some of his online instructional videos... maybe you'll be designing our next ski!

-I’m printing only 450 pair of "The Allplay" skis with this beautiful new Limited Edition graphic and hand-signing and numbering each pair so you own a unique ski like no one else.
+We’re building only 450 pair of this Limited Edition ski and hand-signing and numbering each pair so you own a unique work of art like no one else.

 - Freeskier Magazine